Chase Pay Yourself Back: Complete Guide to Maximizing Value (2026)

 What Is Chase Pay Yourself Back?

-Chase Pay Yourself Back is a redemption feature that allows eligible Chase credit cardholders to use Ultimate Rewards points (or Aeroplan/Rapid Rewards points on co-branded cards) to offset purchases as statement credits.
+Chase Pay Yourself Back is a redemption feature that allows eligible Chase credit cardholders to use Ultimate Rewards points (or Aeroplan/Rapid Rewards points on co-branded cards) to offset recent purchases as statement credits.

 How It Works